neuroverse-fm/neuropilot/README.md

 This extension enables Neuro-sama to write code in Visual Studio Code, either together with a programmer or on her own.
 If you don't have a Neuro-sama, you can use one of the tools listed [here](https://github.com/VedalAI/neuro-game-sdk/?tab=readme-ov-file#tools) and [here](https://github.com/VedalAI/neuro-game-sdk/?tab=readme-ov-file#tools-1) instead.

+> [!CAUTION]
+> Depending on the permissions you activate and which of the the aforementioned testing tools / AIs you use, this extension can be quite destructive to your system.
+I do not take responsibility for any damages caused by this extension, neither do any collaborators of this project.
+Use Copilot mode for dangerous permissions or use the extension on a virtual machine.

 Capabilities of this extension include:

 - letting Neuro make inline code suggestions.